pradeep-vishnu/GSVNet/README.md

 Please download the dataset from the official site.

 This dataset requires you to download the source data manually:
 You have to download files from - [Download](https://www.cityscapes-dataset.com/) (This dataset requires registration).
-The config file is written for leftImg8bit_sequence_trainvaltest.zip.
-Other files do require additional config.
+The config file is written for leftImg8bit_sequence_trainvaltest.zip and the fine annotations files from gtFine_trainvaltest.zip.
+To use other datasets, you require additional configa, which are not included.

 Aternatively, For downloading using command line, as shared by [cemsaz](https://github.com/cemsaz/city-scapes-script),